IEC Recognized Organization (RO) Canada Programs

 35 years old, no matter the IEC country you are from.
 As long as you receive your Invitation to Apply (ITA) before your 36th birthday, we can help you!
 Even if under regular IEC you are only eligible until 30 years old.

-Example: You are from Japan, Sweden or New Zealand, where the age limit is 30 years old.
+Example: You are from Japan, Sweden or Netherlands, where the age limit is 30 years old.
 If you apply with a Recognized Organization, the age limit will be 35 years old instead.

 I already did Biometrics for my first IEC work permit, I assume they are still valid, correct?